 Go to Topics bar

 Click on the desired topic (these topics were programmed in the Admin tool from a list compiled by John Linton several years ago.
-They can not be added to or deleted unless someone from software dev does it)
+They cannot be added to or deleted unless someone from software dev does it.)